 Why Farmastery?
-We have some things in common with a monastery: shared residential life gathered around God through a common set of spiritual practices, living in community in two houses, and making our space and our practices a healing resource for others beyond our community.
+We have some things in common with a monastery: shared residential life gathered around God through a common set of spiritual practices, living in community in two houses, and making our space and our practices a welcoming and healing resource for others beyond our community.
 Unlike traditional monasteries, we are multigenerational and our community includes children.
 We also have a small farm and forest, which we care for and share with volunteers and others.
-The work of our farm is evolving and includes supporting refugee resettlement, the healing of trauma through shared gardening, and collaborations with churches and other institutions to provide learning experiences in natural farming and eco-spirituality.
+The work of our farm is evolving and includes supporting refugee resettlement, the healing of trauma through shared gardening, and collaborations with churches and non-profits to provide learning experiences in natural farming and eco-spirituality.
 Farm + new kind of monastery = Farmastery.

 All of us love the land—both farm and forest—and are committed to fostering the well being of animals, plants, soil, water, air, and humanity.